fuxingloh/vue-horizontal/docs/content/en/installation.md

 ---
-title: Setup
+title: Installation
 description: ''
-position: 2
+position: 3
-category: Guide
+category: Getting Started
 ---

 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.